OctopusDeploy/blog/blog/2021-07/june-community-update/index.md

 ### Self-hosting Octopus on Linux

 Containers are a hot topic.
-Octopus Cloud has been using Linux containers for over a year, and from 2020.6, using the Linux container is the recommended way to run Octopus in a container.
+Octopus Cloud has been using Linux containers for over a year, and from 2020.6, it is the recommended way to run Octopus in a container.

-In this webinar, Octopus Deploy's Solutions Architects Derek Campbell and Adam Close run the Octopus Linux container locally, then upgrade the container to 2021.1.
+In this webinar, Octopus Deploy's Solutions Architects, Derek Campbell and Adam Close, run the Octopus Linux container locally, then upgrade the container to 2021.1.
 They explain the concepts involved and deploy the container onto Microsoft's cloud-managed Azure Kubernetes Service (AKS).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UhR2QppsJ08" frameborder="0" allowfullscreen></iframe>